thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "extractFunctions" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function extractFunctions(metadataUri: string, storage: IStorage): Promise<AbiFunction[]>;
+export function extractFunctions(bytecodeUri: string, storage: IStorage): Promise<AbiFunction[]>;

 // Warning: (ae-internal-missing-underscore) The name "extractFunctionsFromAbi" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export function extractFunctionsFromAbi(abi: z.input<typeof AbiSchema>): AbiFunction[];

-// Warning: (ae-internal-missing-underscore) The name "fetchContractMetadata" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "fetchContractBytecodeMetadata" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function fetchContractMetadata(metadataUri: string, storage: IStorage): Promise<PublishedMetadata>;
+export function fetchContractBytecodeMetadata(bytecodeUri: string, storage: IStorage): Promise<PublishedMetadata>;

 // Warning: (ae-internal-missing-underscore) The name "fetchContractMetadataFromAddress" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export function fetchContractMetadataFromAddress(address: string, provider: ethers.providers.Provider, storage: IStorage): Promise<PublishedMetadata>;

+// Warning: (ae-internal-missing-underscore) The name "fetchContractMetadataFromBytecode" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function fetchContractMetadataFromBytecode(bytecode: string, storage: IStorage): Promise<PublishedMetadata>;

 // Warning: (ae-internal-missing-underscore) The name "FetchError" should be prefixed with an underscore because the declaration is marked as @internal
 //